Fast, secure, risk-free booking guaranteed.

 Beginner to advanced

-Explore the Cory Pass to Edith Pass hiking traverse with your friendly and experienced guide, and learn something about the geology and wildlife of this part of Canada.
-Hike for 15 km (9 miles) and enjoy the stunning landscapes.
-As you ascend up and over Cory Pass, enjoy the amazing valley of the Gargoyles on the backside.
-Then, pass under the flanks of Mt.
-Louis, part of the Sawback Range and travel back to Banff for a warm meal and some R&R.
+As you’re traversing the Corry Pass to Edith Pass, your guide will share some interesting facts about the geology and wildlife of this part of Canada.
+During the 9-mile (15-kilometer) hike, you’ll enjoy stunning views of Alberta’s landscapes: as you ascend up and over Cory Pass, enjoy the views of Gargoyle Valley, and then pass under the flanks of Mt.
+Louis, part of the Sawbacks.
+Travel back to Banff for a warm meal and some R&R.

-Visit the Plain of the Six Glaciers at Lake Louise and hike the 15 km (9 miles) of moderate trail along the lake with stunning glacier views.
+Visit the Plain of the Six Glaciers at Lake Louise and hike the 9-mile (15-kilometer) moderate trail along the lake with stunning glacier views.
 You will have the opportunity to hike right up to the Victoria glacier, an amazing place surrounded by rock walls and glaciers descending from the high peaks.
-Spend the night at the Lake Louise Alpine Center and relax with your group.
+Spend the night in Banff and relax with your group.

-Head east down the David Thompson Highway, with time for short hikes and return to Calgary.
+On your last day you can do one of the shorter hikes, perhaps a trip to Lake O’Hara if possible.
 Prepare for your trip back home and enjoy your last moments in this amazing area!

 If your looking for an adventure in the wilds of Alberta and need a professional guide service, look no further.
 My recent mountaineering trip to Banff was a moving experience thanks to Alpine Air guides Jeff and Jess.
 Their experience, easy-going personalities, and knowledge of the region made this trip memorable and safe- not to mention some tasty food along the way as well.
 You will learn, and you will do more than you thought you could.
 Outstanding guide service.
 Outstanding guides.
 Beautiful country.
 I highly recommend Alpine Air.